-Purpose 1

-Case Flow Management 2

-Judicial Assignments 3

-Case Types in the L&T Branch 4

-Housing Conditions Calendar 5

-Legal Assistance 6

-Legal Services for Self-Represented Parties 7

-Clerk's Office Information 7

-Case Management System 9

-Court Cases Online 9

-E-filing 9

-Filing Fees 9

-Waiver of Court Costs 9

-The Lifecycle of an L&T Case 10

-Filing a Case 10

-Summons to Appear in Court and Notice of Hearing Form 13

-Service of the Complaint and Summons 13

-Who May Serve 13

-Service Information for Plaintiffs with a Prepayment of Costs (IFP) Approved 13

-Timing and Methods of Service 13

-Personal Service 13

-Substitute Service 14

-Service by Posting and Mailing 14

-Service on a Corporation or LLC 14

-Proof of Service 15

-Filing an Answer 15

-Jury Demands 16

-Plea of Title 16

-Counterclaims 16

-Scheduled Hearings 17

-Electronic Check-in Process 17

-Initial Hearings 17

-Motions 18

-Opposing a Motion 22

-Motions for Summary Judgment 22

-Continuing a Hearing 23

-Bench Trials 23

-Cases Certified to the Civil Actions Branch 25

-Jury Demand Cases 25

-Plea of Title Cases 26

-Discovery 26

-Protective Orders 26

-Entry of a Protective Order 26

-Making Protective Order Payments 27

-Modifying a Protective Order 27

-Sanctions for Failing to Pay the Protective Order 27

-Release of Funds in the Court Registry 27

-Entry of Judgment 28

-Settlement Agreements and Consent Judgment Agreements 28

-Entry of Judgment by Consent 28

-Settlement Agreements 31

-Entry of Settlement Agreements 31

-Enforcement of Settlement Agreements 31

-Entry of Defaults and Default Judgments 33

-Defaults Entered During the Initial Hearing 33

-Defaults Entered After Defendant Answers 33

-Vacating Defaults 33

-Ex Parte Proof 33

-Servicemembers Civil Relief Act 34

-Entry of a Money Judgment 34

-Judgment for Possession after Trial 35
+Purpose1

+Performance Measures1

+Age of Active Pending Caseload1

+Time to Disposition1

+Excludable Time

+Trial Date Certainty

+Judicial Assignments

+Interview and Judgment Officer

+Case Types in the L&T Branch

+Housing Conditions Calendar

+Legal Assistance

+Legal Services for Self-Represented Parties7

+Clerk's Office Information

+Case Management System

+Court Cases Online

+E-filing

+Filing Fees

+Waiver of Court Costs

+The Lifecycle of an L&T Case

+Filing a Case

+Summons to Appear in Court and Notice of Hearing Form

+Bulk-Filers and Other Individuals Filing Multiple Cases at the Same Time

+Service of the Complaint and Summons

+Who May Serve

+Service Information for Plaintiffs with an Prepayment of Costs (IFP) Approved 13

+Timing and Methods of Service

+Personal Service

+Substitute Service

+Service by Posting and Mailing .
+14

+Service on a Corporation or LLC .
+15

+Proof of Service .
+15

+Filing an Answer .
+15

+Jury Demands .
+16

+Plea of Title .
+16

+Counterclaims .
+16

+Scheduled Hearings .
+16

+Initial Hearings .
+17

+Motions .
+18

+Opposing a Motion .
+22

+Motions for Summary Judgment .
+22

+Continuing a Hearing .
+23

+Bench Trials .
+23

+Cases Certified to the Civil Actions Branch .
+25

+Jury Demand Cases .
+25

+Plea of Title Cases

+Discovery

+Protective Orders

+Entry of a Protective Order

+Making Protective Order Payments

+Modifying a Protective Order .
+27

+Sanctions for Failing to Pay the Protective Order .
+27

+Release of Funds in the Court Registry .
+27

+Entry of Judgment .
+28

+Settlement Agreements and Consent Judgment Agreements Entry of Judgment by Consent

+Settlement Agreements .
+31

+Entry of Settlement Agreements .
+31

+Enforcement of Settlement Agreements .
+31

+Entry of Defaults and Default Judgments Defaults Entered During Roll Call

+Defaults Entered After Defendant Answers at Roll Call

+Vacating Defaults

+Ex Parte Proof

+Servicemembers Civil Relief Act

+Entry of a Money Judgment

+Judgment for Possession after Trial

 Redeemable v.
 Nonredeemable Judgments for Possession

-Entry of a Nonredeemable Judgment 35
+Entry of a Nonredeemable Judgment

 Redeemable Judgment

-Redeeming the Tenancy 36
+Redeeming the Tenancy

-Challenging the Redemption Amount 37
+Challenging the Redemption Amount

-Award of Court Costs 39
+Award of Court Costs

-Execution of Judgments for Possession 39
+Execution of Judgments for Possession

-Filing a Writ of Restitution 39
+Filing a Writ of Restitution

-Writ Fees 40
+Writ Fees

-Notice of Intent to Seek a Writ 40
+Notice of Intent to Seek a Writ

-United States Marshals Service Procedures 40
+United States Marshals Service Procedures

-Scheduling the Eviction 41

-Tenant Responsibilities 41

-Landlord Responsibilities 41

-Eviction Delays Due to Weather 42

-Conducting the Eviction 42
+Conducting the Eviction

-Duplicate Writs 43
+Duplicate Writs

-Quashing a Writ 43
+Staying or Quashing a Writ

-Application to Stay Execution of Writ of Restitution 43
+Application to Stay Execution of Writ of Restitution

-Emergency Applications for Stay of Execution 44
+Emergency Applications for Stay of Execution

-Refund of Writ Fees 45
+Refund of Writ Fees

-Collecting a Money Judgment 45
+Collecting a Money Judgment

-Dismissal for Failure to Prosecute 46
+Dismissal for Failure to Prosecute 45

-Appeals 46
+Appeals